Home » Facilities

 Full TV Entertainment Center – Library of DVD’s

 The lounge contains a full TV entertainment center capable of playing DVDs, iPod docking station, Google TV and surround sound.
 This space is usually only open for student use.
 The BCC maintains a library of DVDs for students, faculty and staff to view while in the lounge.
-Movies can be reserved through the BCC offices or through the Black Student Alliance.
+Movies can be reserved through the BCC offices or through the Black Student Association.

 Refrigerator – Microwave – Limited Stove and Oven